StoreConnect/storeconnect-timesync-cpp-client/android_wrapper/Readme.md

 ## How to use android_wrapper project

 The sample Android app attached to this project presents a usage of the library.
 Please note that a valid IP address has to be entered into the constructor.
+The android library uses [volley](https://developer.android.com/training/volley/) dependency for HTTP requests handling.

 Kotlin code:
 ```